danigol/Tippette/readme.md

 # Tippette: Tipping Etiquette made simple!

-1. How is the check?
+1. What's the total on the check?
 2. How many people are paying or splitting the check?
 3. How was the service?
 4. Here's what you pay!